Our review is at the Department of Education. Read it on the govenment website HERE. Many reactions are sent directly to us. Below are some samples.

 Sadly, I have also learned that homeschoolers in England are facing a possible change in their law too.
 These new laws would impose harsh restrictions, and introduce the possibility of education authorities entering the homes of homeschoolers to inspect without consent (not even the police can do that!!) and interview even the youngest children alone, without a parent, guardian, or advocate present to protect and assist them.

 Like you, they are fighting to make their voices heard in government to protest these unjust, unreasonable, and discriminatory measures.

 To you, I send my support and best wishes for a successful outcome.
 May Sweden remain a free land for her own citizens!
 May goodness and reason prevail.

 I am a homeschooling mother from America.
 I am currently in Norway and have just read of the plight of troubles for home schooling families in Sweden.
 I am concerned for you all and would like to help if possible.

-I have homeschooled my children for twenty four years.
+I have homeschooled my children for twenty-four years.
 I have seven children, all of whom have been home schooled for their entire first twelve years of education.
 I have three children who have graduated from home school, only to enter university and become honors students.
-My oldest child, graduated from University in USA with the highest honors, was awarded a honorable Fulbright scholarship to do research and study abroad in Norway.
-She would be a wonderful testimony to the benefits of home schooling and a is a very successful home school outcome.
+My oldest child, graduated from University in USA with the highest honors, was awarded an honorable Fulbright scholarship to do research and study abroad in Norway.
+She would be a wonderful testimony to the benefits of home schooling and is a very successful home school outcome.

 I am currently visiting my child here in Norway, and we just read about the family whose young child has been taken from the home schooling family.
 My heart is terribly grieved for this family and would like to do whatever I can to help.
 We would be priviledge to come to Sweden to encourage the home school community in whatever way we can.
 We would also like to speak to the authorities in Sweden to plea to let this family have their child back.
 If anything would be of help and profitable, we would be happy to do whatever is possible.
 Please let me know how we can help.